 Victoria Square shopping centre boasts nearly 100 shops and a cinema housed into a multi-storey building crowned by a massive glass dome.
 A lift will take you to the top floor just under the dome, where you can enjoy the view over Belfast’s skyline for free.

 As you head North towards Saint Anne’s Cathedral, you’ll soon reach one of my favourite parts of Belfast: the Cathedral Quarter.
 This neighbourhood is famous for the bars and restaurants lining its cobbled streets.

-What could be more suited for a trip to Belfast than having a meal at a place called Made in Belfast!
+What could be more suited for 2 days in Belfast than having a meal at a place called Made in Belfast!
 Two things to know about this place.
 First, the products are locally and environmentally sourced.
 The food is actually amazing, one of the tastiest burgers I’ve ever had!
 Second, the quirky interior made from antiques and second hand furniture rescued from skips is fascinating.
 Sitting on my vintage chair, I couldn’t take my eyes off a life-sized red ostrich!

 As you stroll around the Cathedral Quarter’s cobbled streets, you may have a hard time picking a bar to unwind in after a long day of exploring.
 Maybe you’ll want to sit on the red benches of Commercial Court, the most instagrammable street of the Cathedral Quarter.
 Or you’ll prefer to enjoy Irish music and the great beer garden of the Dirty Onion, one of Belfast’s oldest buildings.

 While you’re making up your mind, keep an eye open for the colourful and humoristic murals painted all around the neighbourhood.

 48 Hours in Belfast – Day 2 of Your Belfast Itinerary